 Keeping the peace: helping out

 Staying at home doesn't mean saying no to independence.
-Part of growing up involves taking more responsibility for yourself and your family.
-This is true whether you stay at home or move out.
-There are lots of ways young people can contribute to the household:
+Part of growing up involves taking more responsibility.
+There are lots of ways young people can help the household:

 - Sharing in cooking and chores

-- Contributing to bills, household expenses, and paying rent, if you have a job.
+- Contributing to bills, household expenses, and paying rent

 - Looking after family members

-Crucial: If you are spending lots of your time and effort caring for another family member, or if you find that household duties are getting in the way of learning, working, and getting on with your life, then you may need some support.
-Take a look at NHS Choices for more information.
+Crucial: If you are spending lots of your time and effort caring for another family member, you may be a young carer.

 Keeping the peace: coping with arguments

-Arguments within families are normal; people have different opinions, and it's OK to disagree.
-But when arguments involve violence or threats, intimidation, or always putting people down, then there may be an abusive situation in your home.
+Arguments within families are normal.
+People have different opinions, and it's OK to disagree.
+But when arguments involve violence or threats, intimidation, or always putting people down, then abuse may be happening.

 ‘I love living at home’